The Founder Tax: The cost of founder-dependent revenue

 Read the full case study

-Executive test: Is revenue still founder-dependent?
+Is your revenue still founder-dependent?

-Are you paying the founder tax?
+Are you paying the Founder Tax?

 James De Roche